-Questions about encampments at Bellingham City Hall and Frank Geri Field, and follow up information?
+Looking for information about encampments at Bellingham City Hall and Frank Geri Field?
 See the City, County addressing tent encampment and emergency winter shelter needs page.

 Want to learn more about the City’s work on homelessness?
-See the Addressing Homelesssness page.
+See the Addressing Homelessness page.

 Despite the many factors unique to each individual’s situation, the major driver of homelessness in our region is the cost of housing.
 Quite simply, as rents increase, so do the number of people living in shelters and outdoors.